Justin Urquhart Stewart: Personal life

 He was married to Francesca, an upholstery teacher until her death in March 2019, and has a daughter, Tiwi.
-His second wife is the journalist Virginia Blackburn.
+His second wife is the journalist and author Virginia Blackburn.
 He has appeared as an extra in Sharpe.
 Stewart rides classic motorbikes and drives a Morris Minor Traveller.
 One of his passions is archaeology.
 He has been honoured by his former university by the naming of the Justin Urquhart Stewart award, a bursary available to second-year business school students.
+He was awarded an honorary doctorate by the university in 2018.